haskus/haskus-manual/source/system/tutorial/building.rst

 Physical distribution
 ~~~~~~~~~~~~~~~~~~~~~

-You can easily distribute your system on a storage device (e.g. USB stick).
-To
+You can easily distribute your system on a bootable storage device (e.g. USB
-do that, you only have to install your system on an **empty** storage device
+stick).
+To do that, you only have to install your system on an **empty** storage
-(e.g., usb stick).
+device.

 **Warning: data on the device will be lost!
 Don't do that if you don't know what
 you are doing!**